TEMPORAL BONE ANATOMY

 GENERAL CHARACTERISTICS

-• Located adjacent to external ears
+• Located adjacent to your external ears

-• Supports the temporal region
+• Supports your temporal region

-• Contains structures for hearing and balance
+• Contains structures for your hearing and balance

-• Protects inner ear organs
+• Protects your inner ear organs

 • Articulates with surrounding cranial bones